 Another huge problem is cost.
 A number of companies have developed innovative ways to dry food or store it in airtight containers.
 "But the farmers still can't afford them," Kalita says.
 That's why for Kalita, developing low-tech solution or taking existing local storage or drying techniques and improving them is an important part of reducing post-harvest loss.

-He emphasizes education as well: "People need to know, that post-harvest loss can be reduced and even prevented and here are the things that we can do.
+He emphasizes education as well: "People need to know that post-harvest loss can be reduced, and even prevented, and there are the things that we can do.
 So when people see positive results, I think slowly, they'll join."

 With $130 million, YieldWise is not a small endeavor, but Biteye concedes that it won't be enough to single-handedly solve the problem.
 "This is a catalytic investment in initially four value chains, which are representative of all crop categories," he explains.